GG23800/MaterialManagement/README.md

 ## License

-This librairy is licensed under [GNU General Public License V3.0](LICENSE).
+This librairy is licensed under [GNU Lesser General Public License V2.1](LICENSE).

 It can be used for free for open source user, academic user, hobby project.
 For commercial use please contact the author.

 ## To do

-Make correct tests via gtest

 Make doxigen documentation?

-Utility of material ID?
-Automatically managed by MaterialList

-Material list as a template?
-No need for multiple class with inheritance?
-Or take benefit from polymorphismon material list template?